phiphi522001/DA-graduation-project/README.md

 - **Vitamin C (in mg)**: helps strengthen the immune system, heal wounds, increase iron absorption, anti-oxidant, reduce the risk of cardiovascular disease, improve skin health, support the nervous system.
 - **Vitamin E (in mg)**: helps with anti-oxidation, protects skin, cardiovascular health, supports the nervous system, improves vision, and boosts immunity.
 - **Vitamin K (in mcg)**: participates in the blood clotting process, helps blood clot when injured, strengthens bone health, and regulates calcium.

+**Note**: The dataset has been edited by me (spelling errors in column names) and some columns have been removed for ease of analysis.

 ## Key insights